Skip to main content

 21OAK may earn a commission when you buy through links on our site.

-5 festive, eye-catching ways to decorate your front porch for Christmas
+6 festive, eye-catching ways to decorate your front porch for Christmas

 The holidays will be here before you know it, and if you’re already in the mood to decorate your front porch for Christmas, you’re in good company.
-The holidays are a time to go all out decorating, and your front porch sets the tone for the rest of your home’s decor, so it makes sense to spend some time thinking about its design.
+The holidays are a time to go all out decorating, and your front porch sets the tone for the rest of your home’s awesome Christmas decor, so it makes sense to spend some time thinking about its design.

-Some of the design depends on how large your front porch is and your overall budget to deck the halls.
-Then, consider what you have to work with, like the windows, railings, front door, and steps, to come up with a plan.
+Some of the decor elements depend on the size and design of your front porch and your overall budget to deck the halls.
+Then, consider what you have to work with — like the windows, railings, front door, and steps — to come up with a plan.
 You don’t need to spend a lot to get a final product worthy of St. Nick himself.

 Deck out your front door